BananaAcid/imapbox/README.md

 The docker container will exit after execution, unless `server` is specified.

-wkhtmltopdf is installed to `/usr/bin/wkhtmltopdf` in the Docker container.

-The docker container will exit after execution, unless `server` is specified.

 ### Clean up, remove last generated container:

 `docker compose rm imapbox`